TrustTheVote-Project/VoteTrackerPlus/README.md

 ## 3) Additional Details

 For a more detailed overview, see the file [./docs/project-overview.md](./docs/project-overview.md) in this git repo.
 The docs folder also contains the current [pitch](./docs/pitch.md) as well as an [informal security description](./docs/informal-security-description.md).
 There is a high level scurity threat model located at [VoteTracker+ Threat Model Mind Map](https://mm.tt/1939443508?t=DuNY3bTVbg).
-Note - VTP was originally named VOTES before the project transitioned to OSET.
+See [docs/E2EV.md](docs/E2EV.md) for more examples of the current basic command line interface.

 VoteTracker+ is intended to be compliant to the sensible extent possible [NIST](https://en.wikipedia.org/wiki/National_Institute_of_Standards_and_Technology)'s [voting](https://www.nist.gov/itl/voting) efforts.
 With funding the intent is to be compiant with NIST's [Special Publication 1500-100](https://pages.nist.gov/ElectionResultsReporting/), Election Results Reporting Common Data Format Specification Revision 2.